Structural Compression of Convolutional Neural Networks: CAR-based structural compression

 \subsection{The proposed algorithm based on CAR importance index}

 In this section, we introduce our greedy algorithm to prune filters in layers of a CNN and structurally compress it.
 Figure \ref*{compression} shows the process of greedy filter pruning.
-In each iteration of the algorithm, a candidate filter together with its connections to the next layer, gets removed from the network.
+In each iteration, a candidate filter together with its connections to the next layer, gets removed from the network.
 The candidate filter should be selected based on an \textit{importance} index of that filter.
 Therefore, defining an index of importance for a filter is necessary for any structural compression algorithm.
 Previous works used importance indices such as average of incoming and outgoing weights to and from a filter, but with unfortunately a considerable reduction of classification accuracy (e.g. 43\% as mentioned earlier if one prunes only the first layer) for the compressed CNNs \cite{he2014reshaping, li2016pruning}.
-To overcome this limitation, we follow Breiman's idea for Random Forests to define the \textit{importance} measure for each filter in each layer as the classification accuracy reduction (CAR) when that filter is pruned from the network.
-That is,
+To overcome this limitation, we define the \textit{importance} measure for each filter in each layer as the classification accuracy reduction (CAR) when that filter is pruned from the network.
+This is similar in spirit to the importance measures defined for single variables in Random Forest \cite{breiman2001random} and distribution-free predictive inference \cite{lei2018distribution}.
+Formally, we define CAR importance index for filter $i$ in layer $L$ of a convolutional neural network as:

 where network $\mathcal{N}(-i,L)$ is network $\mathcal{N}$ except that filter $i$ from layer $L$ together with all of its connections to the next layer are removed from the network.
 In our CAR structural (or filter pruning) compression algorithm, the filter with the least effect on the classification accuracy gets pruned in each iteration.
 The network can be retrained in each iteration and after pruning a filter.
 This process is regarded as \textit{fine tuning} in this paper.
 We present details of our fine tuning procedure in the next section.
 Algorithm \ref{alg:perf} shows the pseudo code of our CAR greedy structural compression algorithm.
 Here, $n_{iter}$ and $r_{iter}$ are, respectively, the number of remaining filters and compression ratio in the current iteration.

-One can also compress based on variants of our algorithm.
-One possibility is to avoid greedy process and remove several filters with lowest importance indices in one pass.
-This compression is faster, however the performance of the compressed network is worse than Algorithm 1 in the examples we tried.
-The greedy process with fine-tuning in each iteration seems to allow for a better data adaptation and improves compression performance.